Sowmyadevalla2005/Flam/README.md

 ## Setup Instructions

-To build and run this project, you will need Android Studio and the Android SDK, along with the Android NDK and OpenCV dependencies.
+To build and run this project, you will need Android Studio and the Android SDK.

 1.  **Clone the repository:**